willfurnass/sheffield_hpc/FAQs.rst

 Any jobs submitted by this user will likely result in an ``Eqw`` status.
 The recommended action is for the user to delete enough files, or move enough files to another filestore to allow normal work to continue.

-To assess what is using up your quota within a given directory, you can make use of the :ref:`ncdu module on ShARC <ncdu_sharc>` or the :ref:`ncdu module on Bessemer <ncdu_bessemer>`.
-The **ncdu** utility will give you an interactive display of wihch files or folders are taking up storage in a given directory tree.
+To assess what is using up your quota within a given directory, you can make use of the :ref:`ncdu module on Stanage <ncdu_stanage>`, the
+:ref:`ncdu module on Bessemer <ncdu_bessemer>` or the :ref:`ncdu module on ShARC <ncdu_sharc>` .
+The **ncdu** utility will give you an interactive display of which files or folders are taking up storage in a given directory tree.

 Sometimes, it is not possible to log in to the system because of a full quota.
 In this situation you should contact ``research-it@sheffield.ac.uk`` to ask for assistance, providing your username and a list files or folders which can be removed or temporarily moved to your ``/data`` area.